ChimeraOS/chimeraos/README.md

  - you can log in to the terminal with the user name `gamer` and the password `gamer`
  - switch back to big picture mode by pressing `ctrl-alt-f7`

-## Known issues/limitations
- - you will need to setup the timezone manually; changing the setting in Steam has no effect; consult the Arch wiki for instructions

 ## Planned improvements
  - fully automated and safe updates
  - a clean boot experience